cr08/twitch_vod_creator/ReadMe.md

-# twitch vod creator
+# Twitch VOD Creator

-The goal of these scripts is to enable the automatic downloading twitch vods, highlights, clips, and associated chat transcripts.
+The goal of these scripts is to enable the automatic downloading of Twitch VODs, Highlights, Clips, and associated chat transcripts.

 At the core we leverage lay295's [TwitchDownload](https://github.com/lay295/TwitchDownloader) utility to download both complete vods, highlights, clips, and chats.